Isaiah Chapter Nine

 Isaiah 9:3

-You have enlarged the nation and increased their joy; they rejoice before you as people rejoice at the harvest, as men rejoice when dividing the plunder.
+You have enlarged the nation and increased their joy; they rejoice in your presence as if rejoicing at harvest time, the way men rejoice when dividing up the spoil.

-Now, Isaiah turns to the prophecy of the second coming of Jesus.
+This verse speaks of the fact that, through Messiah, God's covenant with Avraham would be fulfilled as Avraham had been promised that he would be made into a great nation.
+Now, Isaiah turns to the prophecy of the second coming of Yeshua Messiah.
 We know that because this verse has not been fulfilled as the people of Israel even today do not rejoice before the Lord.
 There is not even a temple for the Jews to worship God as they gather at the wailing wall.
 This verse brings hope in the victory that is to come as they will rejoice in the final days.

 Isaiah 9:4 & 5